James-HoneyBadger/Project_Golem/docs/USER_GUIDE.md

 # Cellular Automaton Simulator — User Guide

-This guide explains how to install, run, and use the Cellular Automaton Simulator, including all controls, modes, patterns, saving/loading, and exporting.
+This guide explains how to install, run, and use the Cellular Automaton Simulator.
+It summarizes controls, available modes, drawing tools, and workflow tips for saving and exporting.

 ## What it is
 A fast, interactive simulator for cellular automata with multiple modes: